Wilhelm Nestle

-Wilhelm Nestle ([ˈnɛstlə]; 16 April 1865, Stuttgart – 18 April 1959, Stuttgart) was a German philologist and philosopher.
+Wilhelm Nestle ([ˈnɛstlə]; 16 April 1865, Stuttgart, Kingdom of Württemberg – 18 April 1959, Stuttgart) was a German philologist and philosopher.

 Biography

 Wilhelm Nestle was the only child of High Court Attorney Christian Gottlieb Nestle (died 1879) and Maria Christiane Steudel (died 1889), who had had other children in previous marriages.
 Following his school years, Nestle studied classical philology, philosophy, and history at the University of Tübingen and at the Humboldt University of Berlin.
 He was a student, among others, of Alfred von Gutschmid and Erwin Rohde.
 In 1888 he passed the teacher's exam and in 1889 he obtained his doctorate in Philosophy in Tübingen.
 Then he entered the school service in Württemberg, frequently changing posts.
 Among others, he worked in Heilbronn, Tübingen, Stuttgart, Maulbronn and Ulm.
 There he married Klara Neuffer in 1899 and undertook, in the same year, study trips to Greece and Italy.
 In 1900, he assumed a post of tutor at Schwäbisch Hall.
 In that city he published the first of many works: Euripides, der Dichter der griechischen Aufklärung (Euripides, the poet of the Greek Enlightenment), which earned him the call in 1902 as professor at the evangelist theological seminary of Schöntal, where he taught for six years.
 From 1909 to 1913 he was director of higher studies at the Karlsgymnasium in Stuttgart; from 1913 to 1919 he was rector of the Heilbronner Karlsgymnasiums, after which he returned to the Karlsgymnasium in Stuttgart as third rector.
 Retired in 1932, he was appointed honorary professor of Greek philosophy at the University of Tübingen.
 Following the publication of numerous philological writings, in 1940 and 1944 his main works appeared: Vom Mythos zum Logos, die Selbstentfaltung des griechischen Denkens von Homer bis auf die Sophistik und Sokrates (From Mythos to Logos: The Self-development of Greek Thought from Homer to the Sophistics and Socrates) and Griechische Geistesgeschichte von Homer bis Lukian in ihrer Entfaltung vom mythischen zum rationalen Denken dargestellt (History of the Greek Spirit from Homer to Lucian, Presented in its Development from Mythical to Rational Thought).
 In 1947, the University of Heidelberg awarded him the Kuno Fischer Prize for Vom Mythos zum Logos.
 On the same date Nestle began to go blind.
 He died at the age of ninety-four.

 One of his sons was the classical philologist Walter Nestle (1902–1945).